 Hex color #000101 may be mistaken for "Black".
 It's described as "black".
 When people spot the color black in marketing, they may think of some of the following attributes: prestige, not being economical, emphasis on performance, transportation and cars, and being formal.
 The color typically isn't associated with energy.
-Steam, Princeton University, and 68 others are using a color close to Black in their branding.
+Oxford University Press, Sony, and 68 others are using a color close to Black in their branding.
 (Explore brands using Black).

 In RGB colorspace, the hexadecimal color #000101 is created using 0% red, 0.4% green, and 0.4% blue.
 In CMYK colorspace, you can make the color using 100% cyan, 0% magenta, 0% yellow, and 99.6% black.

 #000101 is made up of R: 0, G: 1, B: 1 in RGB colorspace and C: 100, M:0, Y:0, K:99.61 in CMYK colorspace.
 Its decimal value is 257 and the closest web-safe color code to it is #000000.
 Its closest named color is "Black".
 White should be used ontop of #000101 to ensure the best legibility.

 Here's a color conversion chart.
 It contains technical information about the hex color #000101.
 If you're a programmer, view the code snippets section for prepared language syntax.